amueller69/Law-School-Notes/Fall-2018/Contracts/06-Restitution.md

   * Distinct from restitutionary claim insofar as the party receiving the benefit requested it
   * Law infers a bargain to pay
   * Like express contracts, contracts implied in fact are real contracts

+### Rules - Restitution

+* **Restatement (Third) on Restitution**:
+  * § 1 - A person who is unjustly enriched at the expense of another is subject to liability in restitution
+  * § 20/21 - Protection of Another’s Life or Health/Property
+    * A person who provides care required for the protection of another’s health or property is entitled to restitution to the extent needed to prevent unjust enrichment (measured by a reasonable charge for the services in question), if the circumstances justify (i.e. emergency/necessary services OR reasonable to assume person would consent) the decision to intervene without request

 ### *Credit Bureau Enterprises, Inc. v.
 Pelo*